ypereirareis/ypereirareis.github.io/_posts/2015-05-04-docker-with-shell-script-or-makefile.markdown

 {% endhighlight %}

-You must extends every service/container used in your "environment specific" config.
+You must extend every service/container used in your "environment specific" config.

 **docker-prod.yml**